jimmy-oss/worldpress/README.md

 <li> gunicorn==20.1.0</li>
 <li>WTForms==2.3.3</li>
 <li>Clone this repo using git clone or download the ZIP file of the code</li>
-<li>Open the terminal, and run this command run./start.sh with the right API it should work</li>
+<li>Open the terminal, cd on the project directory and run this command run./start.sh with the right API it should work!</li>
 <li>launch the worldpress website and enjoy the updated news🤗</li>
 </ul>